 Plaintiff is a custom guitar-maker from Fort Wayne, Indiana.
 He has sold his high-quality guitars under the registered STRATOTONE trademark since 2007.

 Plaintiff’s high-end guitars are “painstakingly hand-crafted from the wood of a customer’s choosing and features vintage hardware and pick-ups.”
 They generally retail for above $1,250.
 Defendant has allegedly flooded the market with lower quality, cheaper (between $200-400) guitars that bear the STRATOTONE Mark.
 Plaintiff discovered the infringing products at a NAMM show in 2010, where he confronted Defendant’s personnel.

 Defendant, based in Illinois, attempted to file its own trademark application for STRATOTONE in December 2012 but was rejected based on Plaintiff’s registration.
 In response, Defendant has attempted to cancel Plaintiff’s registration and Plaintiff has brought this lawsuit.

 Court Case Number: 1:14-cv-00099

 Plaintiff: Darryl D. Agler

 Plaintiff Counsel: Louis T. Perry, Amie P. Carter of Faegre Baker Daniels LLP

-Cause: Trademark Infringement, False Endorsement, False Advertising, Common Law Unfair Competition, Unjust Enrichment, Conversion, Deception, Indiana Crime Victims’ Act
+Cause: Federal Unfair Competition, False Designation of Origin, Federal Trademark Infringement, Federal Trademark Counterfeiting, Common Law Unfair Competition, Common Law Trademark Infringement, Unjust Enrichment, Conversion, Deception, Indiana Crime Victim’s Relief Act